Shreyashupare/to-do-list/README.md

+About:

+    Simple To do list application in angular as hands-on while Training period during Persistent Internship

 #on checkbox checked the task marked as complete task by style:line-through,
 but need to implement for that specific task only what i did that changes style for all tasks